Should I buy it?

 - Group welfare — not a solo display fish.
 Plan at least **6** together for normal behaviour; smaller groups often mean stress, colour loss, or nipping depending on species.

 - Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you

-- 2.Juveniles in bare shop tanks look nearly colourless.
+- 3.Juveniles in bare shop tanks look nearly colourless.
 The yellow body and black-edged fins develop only in aged water with a touch of tannin.
 A school of eight shows more confidence and activity than a group of six.

 About this species